mstgnz/cdn/README.md

-## CDN API with Go and MinIO
+## CDN API with MinIO and Aws
-#### Create your own Cdn service on Minio and Aws with Golang.
+#### Create your own Cdn service on Minio and Aws.

 ### Overview

-This project allows you to create your own Content Delivery Network (CDN) service using MinIO and AWS S3 with the Go programming language.
+This project allows you to create your own Content Delivery Network (CDN) service using MinIO and AWS S3.
 You can use this CDN service to upload, retrieve, and delete images.

 ### Prerequisites
 Before you get started, make sure you have the following prerequisites installed on your computer:
 * [Docker](https://www.docker.com/): You will need Docker to run this project.
+* [Aws S3](https://docs.aws.amazon.com/s3/): In this project s3 backup is currently used (optional)
+* [Minio](https://min.io/docs/minio/container/index.html): The project runs entirely on Minio.
+* [ImageMagick](https://imagemagick.org/index.php): currently only resize feature is active.

 ### Installation